 The article walks you through the major components of a DSP, how work is carried out using it, the benefits and possible cons of the technique.

-Meaning of DSP
+Meaning of Demand-Side Platform (DSP)

 With so much on offer, many third parties are now integrating it directly into their system to allow better tracking and management.
 In today’s article, we discuss the various facets of the demand-side platform.